Lekensteyn/lglaf/protocol.md

 Arguments:
  - arg1: file descriptor
  - arg2: offset in **blocks** (multiple of 512 bytes).
- - arg3: requested length in bytes.
+ - arg3: requested length in bytes (at most 8MiB).
 Response body: data in file at given offset and requested length.

 Note: be sure not to read past the end of the file (512 * offset + length), this will hang the communication, requiring a reset (pull out battery)!

+If the length is larger than somewhere between 227 MiB and 228 MiB, an 0x80000001 error will be raised (observed with /dev/block/mmcblk0).
+Requesting lengths larger than 8 MiB however already seem to hang the communication.

 ### ERSE - Erase
 Arguments: